OpenStarscape/starscape-protocol/chprops.md

 Get the current value of a property, but only once.

-* `id`: Number; unique identifier for the message, for use in the server's `status` response.
-Value may be reused once `status` is received.
+* `token`: Number; unique identifier for the message, for use in the server's `result` response.
+May be `null` for no reply.
+Value may be reused once `result` is received.
 * `object`: Number; identifier of the object with the property.
 * `property`: String; the property to get.

-The status message must include, if successful, a field `value` with the property's value.
+The `result` message must include, if successful, a field `value` with the property's value.

 ### `subscribe`

 Subscribe to receive updates on the value of certain properties until unsubscribed.

-* `id`: Number; unique identifier for the message, for use in the server's `status` response.
-Value may be reused once `status` is received.
+* `token`: Number; unique identifier for the message, for use in the server's `result` response.
+May be `null` for no reply.
+Value may be reused once `result` is received.
 * `object`: Number; identifier of the object with the property.
 * `properties`: String list; the properties to subscribe to.